Linuxfabrik/monitoring-plugins/check-plugins/kvm-disk-io/README.md

 * **Read the two together.** A disk moving little while taking a long time per request is the worse of the two pictures, and on throughput alone it looks like the quietest disk on the host.
 * Latency is reported rather than judged until `--await-warning` or `--await-critical` are set.
 Graph it for a few days first, then set the thresholds above what the host does when nothing is wrong.
-* A disk that has just appeared, and every disk on the first runs, is reported as "Waiting for more data." until `--count` measurements have accumulated.
+* A disk that has just appeared, and every disk on the first runs, is named after "Waiting for more data:" until `--count` measurements have accumulated.
 The disks that have been there all along keep being reported meanwhile.
 * **A drive with nothing in it is not reported.** libvirt lists an empty CD-ROM drive among a machine's block devices, counters and all, and virtually every machine has one.
 Reporting them would put a row that can never move anything next to every machine on the host.
 The same drive with an image in it is reported like any other disk, and so is a disk on network storage such as Ceph or iSCSI.
 * Only running machines are looked at.
 A machine that is shut off does no I/O and its counters stand still, so a rate computed from them would be a row of zeroes.
 * The check connects to libvirt read-only, which needs neither root nor sudo nor membership in the `libvirt` group.
 Only QEMU/KVM connections report the data it needs; Xen and libvirt-LXC connections are refused with an explanation.